Satisfactory Academic Progress

 |Attempted Credit Hours||Minimum Completed Credits||Minimum Grade Point Average||Completion Rate|

-Financial Aid Suspension: A student placed on Financial Aid Suspension is no longer eligible to receive financial aid.
-A student placed on Financial Aid Suspension will be notified in writing that he or she has failed to make SAP.
+Unsatisfactory Progress: A student placed on Unsatisfactory Progress is no longer eligible to receive financial aid.
+A student placed on Unsatisfactory Progress will be notified in writing that he or she has failed to make SAP.

-Reinstatement of Financial Aid: A student who has been suspended from receiving financial aid may be reinstated by registering for classes at his or her own expense (without financial aid funds) and fulfilling the requirements for satisfactory academic progress.
+Reinstatement of Financial Aid: A student who has lost his/her financial aid may be reinstated by registering for classes at his or her own expense (without financial aid funds) and fulfilling the requirements for Satisfactory Academic Progress).

-If a student becomes ineligible for financial aid due to extenuating circumstances, the student may appeal the decision within the first week after the end of the term.
+If a student becomes ineligible for financial aid due to extenuating circumstances, the student may appeal the decision.
 Extenuating circumstances include: personal illness/accidents, serious illness or death within the immediate family, or some circumstance beyond the reasonable control of the student.
-Documentation of the extenuating circumstance shall include a letter from doctors, hospital or social services agency, obituary notice/death certificate or police report.
+Documentation of the extenuating circumstance may include a letter from doctors, hospital or social services agency, obituary notice/death certificate or police report.

 To appeal a financial aid decision, a student should: